RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Migration from Version 1.md

 - New indexing mechanism:
 	- no longer blocks UI
 	- no longer hard-codes theorem indices in notes directly
+- [[Enhancing Obsidian's built-in link completion]]: now equations are rendered in the built-in completion as well.
 - [[Custom link completion]] improvements: filter theorems & equations (entire vault/recent notes/active note/dataview queries)
 - [[Search modal]]: more control & flexibility than editor auto-completion
 - Adding metadata to [[Theorem callouts#Adding metadata with comments|theorems]] and [[Equations#Adding metadata with comments|equations]] with comments